IDFA in iOS 14. The market leaders about the new reality

 IDFA or the ID (identifier) For Advertisers is a unique random number adopted by Apple to allow it to track users by advertising networks.
-The IDFA reveals the user’s personal information but in return helps advertising tools to target ads to the right user, to measure marketing results, and to attribute installs to marketing campaigns.
+The IDFA reveals the user’s personal information but in return helps advertising tools to target ads to the right user, measure marketing results, and attribute installs to marketing campaigns.
 The IDFA can be used to analyze user behavior with the help of in-app events in product analytics like Amplitude, Mixpanel, etc.

 Why is it important?

 Paid acquisition channels are fundamental for mobile app publishers from game development to social networks, e-commerce, or lifestyle apps.
 The market needs to have stable marketing channels to acquire new users on a daily basis.
-That’s why Apple launched Apple Search Ads, Facebook stocks are growing year-by-year, and even TikTok launched their advertisement self-service platform this year.
+That’s why Apple launched Apple Search Ads, Facebook stocks are growing year by year, and even TikTok launched their advertisement self-service platform this year.

 Eight years ago, since 2012, when iOS 6 was released, we used to live in a world where we could target users and optimize marketing campaigns using mostly IDFA to match clicks, installs, in-app, and user events.
 Apple App Store’s growth is enormous – the number of apps skyrocketed from 450 000 in 2012 to 4.67 million in 2019.
 The 5000 apps that were in the market in 2008 are worth nothing nowadays.

 It looks like the mobile app ecosystem is already settled down, and any changes may significantly destroy it.
 Qonversion is integrated with dozens of 3rd party tools that use IDFA, so we are closely monitoring the situation and keeping our finger on the pulse.

 SKAdNetwork and AppTrackingTransparency – what is that?

 In June 2020, Apple introduced two new frameworks for attribution and advertisement measurements: